Do you feel like this at work?

 Joel Dubin

-Joel Dubin is an adult survivor of the corporate world.
+Joel Dubin is an adult survivor of the corporate world and of eccentric parents.
 He is a retired cybersecurity consultant who spent decades banging his head against the wall working with messed up companies around the world.
 One day, after a stressful day – like every day – when he was about to throw a chair through a window, he had a sick thought.
 There had to be a better way.
-He noticed seven common traits of screwed up businesses and assembled them into a book, just before he was about to be carted away to an insane asylum.
+He noticed seven common traits of screwed up businesses and assembled them into a book, The 7 Habits of Highly Dysfunctional Companies, just in time as he was about to be carted away to an insane asylum.